simongravelle/simongravelle/webp/README.md

 ### Description

-This is the LAMMPS script to produce this video.
+This is the LAMMPS script used to produce this simulation:

 ![clwater](./dancingmolecules.webp)

+The system consists of a single chloride ion and five water molecules.
+The state.vmd file contains the VMD parameters.

 ### Contact